kylestetz/lissajous/README.md

 #### Getting Started
 [Play with Lissajous](http://lissajousjs.com).
 Requires the latest stable Chrome build & a relatively recent OS.

 In order to run Lissajous locally you have to have a copy of the lissajous environment on your machine.
 Do this by pulling down this repo: `git clone git@github.com:kylestetz/lissajous.git` and opening the file `/environment/index.html`.
+The `/samples/` directory is ignored in this repo, so the samples will fail to load.
+Replace them with your own and update `/environment/extras.js`!

 #### [View the Performance API Documentation](https://github.com/kylestetz/lissajous/blob/master/API.md)